Instant takes: Nebraska 56, Northwestern 7

 A near-perfect effort

-The Huskers' didn't have one penalty in the first half.
+The Huskers didn't have one penalty in the first half.
 Its first came on a pass interference call early in the third quarter.
-NU finished with ___ penalties for ___ yards.
+NU finished with four penalties for 19 yards.

 Nebraska didn't punt until six minutes remaining in the third quarter when the Huskers' second string took over behind backup quarterback Logan Smothers.